Need a TIFF converter?

 In this guide, we cover TIFF file conversion and the difference between TIF, JPEG, and PNG formats.

-How to Convert Images to TIFF and Vice Versa with the Movavi Converter
+How to convert images to TIFF and vice versa with the Movavi converter

 Movavi Video Converter will help you manage TIFF files without the need to install a separate TIFF converter or reader.
 It’s compatible with Windows and Mac OS X 10.7 and higher.
 Follow our simple guide and learn how to convert TIFF to JPEG, PNG, BMP, and back.

-Download and Install the TIFF File Converter
+Step 1.
+Download and install the TIFF file converter

 Open the installation file and follow the setup instructions.